mgifos/quick-plan/README.md

 | 2    | run-fast| ``workout: long-15`` <br> ``- run: 15 km @ z2``|rest|run-fast|rest|rest|long-15|

 Checkout a [complete training plan for 80K ultra](https://docs.google.com/spreadsheets/d/1b1ZzrAFrjd-kvPq11zlbE2bWn2IQmUy0lBqIOFjqbwk/edit?usp=sharing).
 It was originally published in an article of Runner's world website - here's [the link](https://www.runnersworld.com/ultrarunning/the-ultimate-ultramarathon-training-plan).

+## Installation

+- Go to the [releases page](https://github.com/mgifos/quick-plan/releases) of this project
+- Download latest release zip file and unzip it somewhere on your computer
+- Enter bin folder and run `quick-plan` command (use `quick-plan.bat` if you are a Windows user)

 ## Command line options

 ```